Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 Texas law defines bait as any vegetation, food material, mineral and other food substances used to lure wildlife.
 The practice is legal in private lands, except in certain East Texas counties.
 Also, migratory birds are out of bounds for bait hunters.

 Unlike all the other state I have discussed above, Utah has never had regulations on deer baiting.
 In fact, Utah’s hunting regulations have remained mum on the subject since 1955.
 Nevertheless, there is a perception among hunters that baiting is legal in private lands.
 Others opine that the practice is illegal on public lands.
+Nonetheless, both the 2017 and 2018-2019 hunting guide books are silent on the practice

 For Vermont hunters, use of bait during any hunting season is unlawful.
 Bait includes any animal, traps, snares, lures, salt licks, jacks or any other lights.
 Lures containing cervid urine or any other bodily fluids are also outlawed.
 Incidental feeding of wildlife within active livestock farming areas is not considered baiting.
 And so are food plots left standing for wildlife.
 In addition, grains or other foods scattered during normal agricultural activities are not considered bait.
-Anyone intending to use a bait can apply for a permit from the Fish & wildlife.
-The permit can only be applied for purposes of mitigating wildlife damage or nuisance programs.
-Also, permits can be applied for wildlife population reduction programs.

 The deer baiting laws in VA define bait as any food, salt, minerals or other consumable materials that can be used as a lure or attractant.
 The deer baiting laws in Virginia do not categorize food plots as bait.
 With this in mind, it is illegal to use bait in Virginia or occupy a blind with bait or any other baited place for purposes of hunting.